 Key Stage 3 (Years 7-8)

-There will be a highly aspirational, ‘fast-track’, two-year Key Stage 3, allowing greater time for Key Stage 4 study.
-Students will broadly follow the National Curriculum subject areas to provide strong foundations in knowledge, understanding and skills; however greater emphasis will be placed upon literacy and communication, particularly written and verbal communication.
+There is a highly aspirational, ‘fast-track’, two-year Key Stage 3, allowing greater time for Key Stage 4 study.
+Students broadly follow the National Curriculum subject areas to provide strong foundations in knowledge, understanding and skills; however greater emphasis is placed upon literacy and communication, particularly written and verbal communication.

-All students will study Computer Science and undertake specialist training in Creative Media design software.
+All students study Computer Science and undertake specialist training in Creative Media design software.